-Prior to the release of the Preliminary Ten Year Capital Strategy, the prior CIP covering Fiscal Years 2015 through 2023 had been evaluated independently by AECOM, which concluded that it was responsive to the long-term operating requirements of the area served by the System.
-AECOM is reviewing the Preliminary Ten Year Capital Strategy and expects to issue its report on the current CIP in March 2015.
+The CIP was evaluated independently by AECOM.
+AECOM concluded that the CIP is responsive to the long-term operating requirements of the area served by the System.
 See "APPENDIX A-LETTER OF AECOM USA, Inc., CONSULTING ENGINEERS."

 Although Amawalk Consulting, the Authority's rate consultant, has not performed a detailed independent review of the capital program elements and has not made an engineering evaluation of the System, Amawalk Consulting has concluded that the gross level of anticipated commitments through Fiscal Year 2025 as reflected in the CIP appears to be reasonable compared to other large water and wastewater utilities.